⚠️ Important Notice About Translation

 The Master Manifesto.
 We propose a shift in addressing the Millennium Prize Problems from exclusively formal, time-bound proof toward structural and physically discriminable experimentation, reinterpreting mathematical conjectures not as statements requiring asymptotic derivation but as questions of realizability within a structured, non-temporal state space.

-This series originates from the P versus NP problem, reformulated through the Changbal Atemporal Equation, P a NP\(^{J}\), and evaluated by the Changbal Jump Machine (CJM).
+This series originates from the P versus NP problem, reformulated through the Changbal Atemporal Equation, P NP\(^{J}\), and evaluated by the Changbal Jump Machine (CJM).
 The term Changbal is derived from the Korean conceptual notion of 창발 and denotes a discontinuous structural transition beyond constraint boundaries, distinct from gradual emergence; within this framework, solvability is defined by structural admissibility rather than computational effort.

 The technical foundations of the O(J) state space, the Changbal Atemporal Equation, and the CJM architecture have been developed and analyzed in detail in prior work [?]; accordingly, these elements are treated here as established primitives, and the present paper focuses exclusively on their application to a specific conjecture rather than on re-deriving or extending the underlying formalism.